SouthState Advantage

 Learn What You Can Afford

-5. Property must be located in one of the following counties Alabama: Jefferson County, AL. Florida: Broward County, FL; Duval County, FL; Escambia County, FL; Marion County, FL; Orange County, FL; Polk County, FL.
+Property must be located in one of the following counties Alabama: Jefferson County, AL; Madison County, AL. Florida: Broward County, FL; Duval County, FL; Escambia County, FL; Marion County, FL; Orange County, FL; Polk County, FL; St. Lucie County, FL; Volusia County, FL.
 Georgia: Chatham County, GA; DeKalb County, GA; Fulton County, GA; Gwinnett County, GA; Richmond County, GA-SC.
 North Carolina: Mecklenburg County, NC; Wake County, NC.
-South Carolina: Richland County, SC; Spartanburg County, SC.
+South Carolina: Richland County, SC.
 Virgina: Henrico County, VA; or Richmond City, VA